EmilStenstrom/friendlybit/posts/2007-03-30-convention-about-web-20-comming-up-hej-2007.md

 ---
 _For all the Swedish readers here:_

-The 21:th of April there&#8217;s a big convention coming up that I hope you don&#8217;t miss. **hej!
+The 21:th of April there's a big convention coming up that I hope you don't miss. **hej!
 2007** takes on the wide and fuzzy topic of Web 2.0 and presents speakers from a wide array of Swedish companies.
-I&#8217;ll certainly be there and I hope you will too.
+I'll certainly be there and I hope you will too.
 Have a look at:

 <http://www.nustart.sg/hej2007/>